Conversion of second-class constraints and resolving the zero curvature conditions in the geometric quantization theory: Introduction and summary

 \section{Introduction and summary}

-We are happy to have an opportunity to contribute an article to a journal volume in honor of 75-th birthday of our friend and colleague Professor Igor Victorovich Tyutin.
-We have worked together with Igor Tyutin for many years, and we have realized actually his extraordinary scientific potential, as well as his brilliant human personality.
-Now, we do cordially wish Igor Tyutin many new scientific achievements, together with being a further success in all matters of his personal life.
+We are happy for the opportunity to contribute an article in honor of the 75th birthday of our friend and colleague Professor Igor Viktorovich Tyutin.
+We have worked together with Igor Tyutin for many years, and we have valued his extraordinary scientific potential in full measure, as well as his brilliant personal qualities.
+We cordially wish Igor Tyutin many new scientific achievements together with further successes in his personal life.

-Berezin's fundamental concept of quantization \cite{Ber} has a non-trivial projection on the geometric quantization \cite{SW,C,FH,W}, the BFV formalism \cite{FV,BVhf} and the deformation quantization \cite{Fed,AKSZ,CF}.
-It is well known that the conversion of second-class constraints serves as the one of the most power modern approaches to the geometric quantization.
-The standard scenario of the conversion approach \cite{BF2,BF1,BFF1,BF3,BFF3,FL1} (see also review \cite{FL} and further developments \cite{GL,BGL1,BGL}) is as follows.
-One proceeds with some phase manifold with a complicated curvilinear Poisson bracket.
-Then, one introduces new momenta claimed as canonically conjugate to the original phase variables now considered to commute among themselves.
-At the same time, one introduces second-class constraints enforcing the new momenta to be equal to the components of the symplectic potential.
-As the next step, one introduces extra degrees of freedom (conversion variables) \cite{BF3,BF4} to convert the second- class constraints into first-class ones.
-The conversion variables are claimed to have their Poisson brackets constant.
-The converted first-class constraints do enforce the momenta to be equal to the extended symplectic potential now dependent of the conversion variables, as well.
-These first-class constraints are usually assumed to do commute among themselves (Abelian conversion).
-Thereby, their commutation relations have the form of the zero curvature condition.
-These zero curvature conditions are in fact rather complicated non-lineal equations difficult to resolve technically for the extended symplectic potential.
+Berezin's fundamental concept of quantization~\cite{Ber} has a nontrivial projection on the geometric quantization~\cite{SW,C,FH,W}, the Batalin--Fradkin--Vilkovisky (BFV) formalism~\cite{FV,BVhf}, and the deformation quantization~\cite{Fed,AKSZ,CF}.
+It is well known that the conversion of second-class constraints serves as one of the most powerful modern approaches to geometric quantization.
+The standard scenario of the conversion method~\cite{BF2,BF1,BFF1,BF3,BFF3,FL1} (also see~\cite{FL} and further developments in~\cite{GL,BGL1,BGL}) is formulated as follows.
+The starting point is some phase manifold with a complicated nonlinear Poisson bracket.
+New momenta are then introduced as canonically conjugate to the original phase variables, which are now regarded as mutually commuting.
+Second-class constraints are simultaneously introduced equating the new momenta to the components of the symplectic potential.
+Additional degrees of freedom (conversion variables)~\cite{BF3,BF4} are then introduced to convert the second-class constraints into first-class constraints.
+The Poisson brackets for the conversion variables are defined to be constant.
+The first-class constraints obtained after the conversion equate the momenta to the components of the extended symplectic potential, which now also depend on the conversion variables.
+It is usually assumed that these first-class constraints mutually commute (Abelian conversion).
+Their commutation relations then have the form of a zero-curvature condition.
+These zero-curvature conditions are in fact nonlinear equations that are technically difficult to solve for the extended symplectic potential.